codecraft63/certsign_login/README.md

 ## Security

-If you discover any security related issues, please email ramon@codecraf63.com instead of using the issue tracker.
+If you discover any security related issues, please email run-forest-run@codecraf63.com instead of using the issue tracker.

 ## Credits

-- [Ramon Soares][link-author]
+- [Ramon Soares][link-author-ramon]
+- [Pedro Faria][link-author-pedro]
 - [All Contributors][link-contributors]

 ## License